 James is from the Sudan and was resettled in the U.S. as a refugee after spending nine years in a Kenyan refugee camp.
 Because he has been in the U.S. for one year as a refugee, he qualifies for lawful permanent residency (a Green Card).
 Your gift supports helping someone like James apply for this residency benefit, which is the last step before citizenship, and which qualifies him or her for more jobs and benefits.

-$500 Donation – Your gift can help an immigrant victim of domestic violence to apply for immigration benefits under the Violence Against Women Act (VAWA).
+A $500 Donation helps a victim of domestic violence leave their abuser and apply for an immigration benefit under the Violence Against Women Act (VAWA)

 Maria came to the U.S. as a 20-year-old.
 In the U.S., she met a man and fell in love.
 They got married but when she became pregnant with their first child, he started to drink heavily and beat her often.
 Maria gave birth to a little girl prematurely following one such beating.
 Maria learned from coworkers that the police in the U.S. are trustworthy and protect victims regardless of status, and after a terrible beating that resulted in a trip to the emergency room, she called the police for protection.
 Her husband was arrested and convicted.
 Because her spouse is a lawful permanent resident, Maria qualifies for immigration benefits under the Violence Against Women Act.
 She can get a work permit and eventually apply for a Green Card, after waiting in line for a visa.
 Your gift supports helping someone like Maria apply for benefits under VAWA.

-$1000 Donation – Your gift can help an asylee or refugee family to apply for lawful permanent residency (Green Cards).
+A $1000 Donation helps an entire family apply for lawful permanent residency

 The Ali family of five fled Iraq two years ago, and they came to the U.S. as tourists.
 Once in the U.S., they applied for asylum, as the father had assisted the U.S. Army in Iraq during the war.
 They were granted asylum and have been living in the U.S. for one year in asylum status, and therefore they qualify for lawful permanent residency.
 Your generosity supports helping a family of refugees or asylees like the Ali family apply for their Green Cards.